Eve00000/manual/source/chapters/djing_with_mixxx.rst

 When you toggle 'off' the Auto DJ, the crossfader will stay on it's last position.

 Each official Mixxx skin has an Auto DJ indicator icon, located either in the top toolbar or in the mixer.
 In some skins the crossfader is highlighted, too.

-Auto DJ does not take into account the volume of each track, nor the frequency content, nor the rhythms, so it's not intended to be a replacement for a human DJ.
-However, it is good enough to give a human DJ a break without a major disruption to the mix.

 Loading tracks into Auto DJ
 ---------------------------